 When I look back on the mayhem of the last twelve months however, the single most haunting and revolting event remains Israel’s crazed assault on the Gaza Strip.

 I know that more people were killed in other conflicts, most notably in Syria and Iraq, but Operation Protective Edge was so shockingly gratuitous and one-sided, so strategically and morally senseless and so steeped in the most grotesque hypocrisy on the part of Israel and the ‘international community’ that it should never be forgotten, even by the standards of our ongoing age of cruelty.

-It was a war that the Netanyahu government wanted to happen, and which it deliberately concocted through a cynical campaign of lies, deceit and manipulation because it wanted to act tough and give the Palestinians a kicking.
-It was a war which in the end achieved nothing at all except to inflict even more punishment and devastation on a population that has already been pushed to the absolute limit of its resources.
+It was a war that the Netanyahu government wanted, and which it concocted through a cynical campaign of lies, deceit and manipulation because it wanted to give the Palestinians a kicking.
+It was a war which in the end achieved nothing at all except to inflict even more punishment and devastation on a Palestinian population that has already been pushed to the limit of its resources.

-In the eyes of the ‘international community’, it seems, there is nothing that the Palestinians can do to ensure even their most minimal rights, and nothing that Israel cannot do to ensure that they never get them.
+In the eyes of the ‘international community’, it seems, there is nothing that the Palestinians can do to ensure even their most minimal rights, and nothing that Israel will not do to ensure that they never get them.

 The huge outpouring of solidarity with Gaza from so many countries shows that many people feel very differently to their governments.
-And when I look back on 2014, I will remember that too, because without it the Palestinians really would be on their own these days.
+And when I look back on 2014, I will remember that too, because without it the Palestinians really would be on their own.